 \section{Introduction}

 The ability to control the polarization of light helps shed light on the process of light-matter interactions, such as photo\-excitation and photo\-ionization.
 Some polarization effects, such as circular magnetic dichroism, manifest themselves in angle-integrated spectra \cite{Burke,Fano}.
-The other, such as production of polarized photoelectrons, demand spin- and angle-resolved measurements, which strongly limits observation capabilities.
+Others, such as production of polarized photoelectrons, demand spin- and angle-resolved measurements, which strongly limits observation capabilities.
 The development of extreme ultraviolet (XUV) and X-ray (to limit to few-photon processes) bright coherent light sources, such as high-order harmonic generation (HHG) setups \cite{Lewenstein1994,strelkov2016} or X-ray free electron lasers (XFELs) \cite{CALLEGARI20211}, made angle-resolved experiments possible.
 Generating X-ray radiation with arbitrary polarization has long been a challenge.
-While other than linear polarization is achieved on XFELs and available for user operation \cite{Allaria2014,Schmising2017}, generating HHG with arbitrary polarization is not well-established yet.
-Up-to-date a few methods have been proposed \cite{Kfir2015,Mahieu2018,Khokhlova2021,Emelin}.
+While nonlinear polarization is achieved on XFELs and available for user operation \cite{Allaria2014,Schmising2017}, generating HHG with arbitrary polarization is not well-established yet.
+Up-to-date, a few methods have been proposed \cite{Kfir2015,Mahieu2018,Khokhlova2021,Emelin}.

 Parity mixing, i.e. interference between channels of different parity, is another interesting phenomenon that can be observed only in angle-resolved measurements.
-Leaving aside the `uncontrolled' situation when parity mixing is a result of the dipole approximation violation, the simplest showcase is the `$\omega+2\omega$' scheme (in XUV regime, \cite{grum2015,NATPHOT-Prince-2016}, in strong-field ionization (SFI) regime, \cite{Frolov2010,Mancuso2016}).
+Leaving aside the `uncontrolled' situation when parity mixing is a result of the dipole approximation violation, the simplest showcase is the {ionization in the bichromatic field that consists of the fundamental $\omega$ and second harmonic $2\omega$} --- {the} `$\omega+2\omega$' scheme (in {the} XUV regime, \cite{grum2015,NATPHOT-Prince-2016}, in {the} strong-field ionization (SFI) regime, \cite{Frolov2010,Mancuso2016}).
 It has been shown that the polarization of light can drastically change observables in the presence of parity mixing \cite{douguet2016,Gryzlova19,Jasarevic2023,Gebre2024}.